GuillaumeBiessy/WH/cran-comments.md

 In this version I have:

 * Improved the robustness of the model tests by only considering the model fit, esimated standard deviation and diagnoses while comparing two fits rather than comparing the whole object.
-This should hopefully prevent test failure with MKL.
+This should hopefully prevent test failure when using the MKL implementation of BLAS / LAPACK.

 * Improved the presentation of unit tests by embedding them in calls to `test_that`

-* Simplified computation of the matrix `tUWU` by using the `crossprod` function, which should reduce memory usage (by half) and computation time (slightly)